Shipyard, union are getting back on same page after strike

 George Edwards, an district official with the Machinists Union, agreed that things are improving.
 “The parties are working together and trying to move on.
 I’m not going to say its 100% mended.
 But they’re heading in the right direction,” he said.

-Bath Iron Works is one of the Navy’s largest shipbuilders, and it’s a major employer with 6,800 workers in Maine.
+Bath Iron Works is one of the Navy’s largest shipbuilders and is a major employer with 6,800 workers in Maine.

 It’s one of two shipyards that build destroyers, the workhorse of the Navy fleet, which have the ability to provide air defense while simultaneously waging war against submarines and surface warships.